JorgeQueroPrieto/bash-app-postproduction/README.md

 - The extensions and codecs supported are the same which ffmpeg supports.
 - This program was made on a Ubuntu 22.04 LTS system.
+- install.sh bash script was made for auto install dependencies on amazon linux 2 ami